salsita/salsa-ng-loading-mask/README.md

 <script type="text/javascript" src="bower_components/salsa-ng-loading-mask/dist/loadingMask.min.js"></script>
 ```

+There is an example folder with usage of the component.
+It is possible to run ```index.html``` file inside your browser without
+need of any server.

 ## Development
 This module uses ```gulp``` as a task runner.
 Install all dependencies via npm ```npm install``` and ```bower install```.
 ```gulp build``` creates distribution folder.
 Tests may be started via ```npm test```